Gut Health Detoxification

 Summary

 Gut health is extremely important.
 Not only does the gut affect our physical well-being, but it effects our mental and emotional health as well.
+Following a gut cleanse protocol a few times a year can help you to intentionally cleanse this important part of the body.

 What we call “the gut” is the entire gastrointestinal tract, which is the long tube that starts at the mouth and ends at the back passage (anus).
 The term “gut health” typically describes the function and balance of bacteria of the many parts of the gastrointestinal tract.
 The balance of these bacteria plays a critical role in our gut health.